-There are a number of reasons why the heater in your vehicle might not be working properly.
+There are a number of reasons why the heater in your vehicle might not be working properly— and our automotive experts can help you find the culprit.
 Here are the most common ones:

 A car’s heating system is super simple.
 As the coolant circulates through the engine, it absorbs heat, and funnels through a much small radiator called the heater core.
 Instead of venting the heat outside the car, like it would if the heater was not running, a blower fan pushes the warm air from the heater core, through the car's air ducts, and into the vehicle's cabin.